e-kot-unamur/boursiere-server/doc/routes.md

 ## POST /api/entries

 Create a new entry.
-An admin access token is required.
+An access token is required.

 ### Request